renyi/boto_rsync/README.rst

   --delete              Delete extraneous files from destination dirs after
                         the transfer has finished (e.g. rsync's --delete- after).
+  --filter              A list of patterns to be filtered from the list.
+                        (e.g. '.thumbnails, *.jpg, *.txt').
   -n, --dry-run         No files will be transferred, but informational
                         messages will be printed about what would have happened.